Modeling Heterogeneous Peer Assortment Effects using Finite Mixture Exponential Random Graph Models: Discussion

 The empirical example offers support for this method in answering substantive questions.
 Here, that question was: does the effect of alcohol use on the number of friends one nominates differ between individuals?
 With this sample, there appears to be at least some level of heterogeneity in the effect of alcohol use on the number of friends an individual nominates.
 Furthermore, by modeling heterogeneity, several effects were clarified that would have not been significant if a homogeneous model was run.
 These findings further emphasize the importance of modeling individual differences in network data.

-There were several limitations to the Sender/Receiver latent class ERGMs.
-First, the Sender/Receiver Latent Class ERGM requires a directed network.
-In many cases, the network, and the relation that defines the edges in the network would not be directed, and these models would not be able to be fit.
-Secondly, these models require the analyst to make a choice to model either Sender latent classes, or Receiver latent classes, but not both.
+There are several limitations to the SRFM-ERGMs.
+First, the estimation technique for SRFM-ERGMs described here requires a directed network.
+Secondly, the estimation method require the analyst to make a choice to model either Sender latent classes, or Receiver latent classes, but not both.
 This restricts the type of heterogeneity that an analyst can model.
 Finally, as developed the Sender/Receiver Latent Class ERGM is only for cross-sectional data.

-However, these limitations open up several new directions for future work.
+These limitations open up several new directions for future work.
 The next step would be extending these models to fit general finite mixture ERGMs, rather than restricting the latent class definition to be sender or receiver.
-This likely would require several approximations, and therefore a Bayesian approach might be warranted.
-A general finite mixture ERGM would resemble the ERGM models proposed by Schweinberger and Handcock \cite{schweinbergerlocal2015}, however, would not focus on latent community detection (though they would be capable of it).
+A general finite mixture ERGM would resemble the ERGM models proposed by Schweinberger and Handcock \citeyear{schweinbergerlocal2015}, however would not focus on latent community detection (though they would be capable of it).
 Additionally, a general latent class ERGM would be able to model undirected networks.
 Another extension would be to develop a longitudinal version.
-Adapting the separable temporal ERGMs \cite{Krivitsky2014} which can model peer selection processes over time, would allow analysts to investigate heterogeneous peer selection processes.
+Adapting the separable temporal ERGMs \citep{Krivitsky2014} which can model peer selection processes over time, would allow analysts to investigate heterogeneous peer selection processes.
+However, it should be noted that the computational difficulties induced by allowing both Sender and Receiver effects will not be alleviated by any estimation technique, and this will limit more general models applicability to very large networks.
+Finally, more work needs to be done on how to determine the number of classes when using a classification EM approach.

-Overall, this manuscript introduces a new way of modeling network data and a different definition of heterogeneity on networks that could better serve substantive researchers studying a variety of heterogeneous and latent network-rooted behaviors and traits, such as in adolescent peer influence of substance abuse (eg., Brechwald \& Prinstein, 2011), in clinical domains such as autism research (eg., \cite{gilmanrare2011}), and also in social, cognitive, and affective neuroscience \cite{wagera2015}.
+Overall, this manuscript introduces a new way of modeling network data and a different definition of heterogeneity on networks that could better serve substantive researchers studying a variety of heterogeneous and latent network-rooted behaviors and traits, such as in adolescent peer influence of substance abuse (eg., Brechwald \& Prinstein, 2011), in clinical domains such as autism research (eg., \citep{gilmanrare2011}), and also in social, cognitive, and affective neuroscience \citep{wagera2015}.
 Further work is needed to refine and expand the latent class ERGM so that psychological and social scientists can advance our understanding of ideographic variation in network settings.